 The Concentration prepares law students to “hit the ground running” in a transactional practice.

-The Corporate Concentration gives students the opportunity to experience what a lawyer really does in a transactional practice."
+The Corporate Concentration gives students the opportunity to experience what a lawyer really does in a transactional practice.
 This real-life understanding makes graduates more employable in today’s market.
-One of the ways this Concentration prepares students for practice is through the capstone course.
-Professor Treviño adds, "The capstone course, Business Planning, asks students to review documents and prepare client advice, to draft and comment on transaction documents typical to an entrepreneurial setting, and to master the lawyering skill of translating business-speak into effective contract language and back again.
-In this way, students leave Loyola with the ability to add immediate value to their employers."
+One of the ways this Concentration prepares students for practice is through the capstone course, Business Planning, which asks students to review documents and prepare client advice, to draft and comment on transaction documents typical to an entrepreneurial setting, and to master the lawyering skill of translating business-speak into effective contract language and back again.
+In this way, students leave Loyola with the ability to add immediate value to their employers.

 If you have any questions about the Concentration or counseling issues, consult with the Director of the Transactional Lawyering Institute or the Associate Dean for Clinics and Experiential Learning.

 Click on this Course Scheduling Guide for information on course scheduling considerations and sample upper division course paths.